Have Questions? We Have Answers!

 Will there be any bridges along the Rail Trail at street crossings?

-No. Based on a preliminary engineering review of the corridor, the Rail Trail will not require any bridges.
-Street crossings will be designed with adequate safety features including signage, lights and other traffic calming measures reviewed and approved by the Town of Swampscott Traffic Committee, Department of Public Works and Police Department.
+Yes.
+While the trail could be designed and built with all at-grade crossings, the Town is considering one bridge over Paradise Road.
+This bridge will provide much improved safety for crossing the state road that sees the highest amount of traffic in our community.
+All other street crossings will be surface level and designed with adequate safety features including signage, lights, and other traffic calming measures reviewed and approved by the Town of Swampscott Traffic Study Advisory Committee, Department of Public Works, Fire Department, and Police Department.
 Safety is the #1 consideration in design of the trail.

 Will the Rail Trail comply with the American Disabilities Act?